1

 How long will it take to receive my recording?

-If the bill you are researching has been recorded, it will be 2 weeks or less.
+If the bill you are researching has been reformatted, it will be 7 business days or less to receive.

 I’m interested in the legislative history of a section of the Colorado Revised Statutes (CRS).
 How do I find do this?